ICMP sweep intervals (Device Availability) are based on the Network Discovery interval, which you can find by navigating to:

 The time that the device went down between network scans will factor into the time between scans.
 For example, if a device went down immediately after a scan completed, it will be 5 minutes until the next scan.
 The next scan may take 1-2 minutes (high estimate) to complete, and the device has now been down for 6-7 minutes in order to trigger the device down.
 This is the worst case scenario.

 The alert configuration has no effect on the data points that determine the device's availability.
 By the time that you receive the alert, the device may have already been offline for 7-8 minutes, which will be reported in the alert.
 Avast software then checks the alert configuration and sends an alert if the time the device has been down is equal to or greater than the alert threshold.

 Alerting at 5 minutes will usually come within 2-3 minutes of the actual time the device has been down.
 Note that this only applies to the availability of devices already monitored by the system, not device discovery.
 There is a much slower background process of pinging to detect newly discovered devices whose monitoring would then begin, if they satisfy the auto-inclusion rules.

-Avast software does not complete real-time scanning however, you can lower the Device Discovery setting as low as 1 minute in order to come close.
+The Managed Workplace software does not complete real-time scanning however, you can lower the Device Discovery setting as low as 1 minute in order to come close.
 However, by changing the setting to 1 minute, you will be flooding your network with ping requests which may pose other problems for example firewalls or network hardware such as routers or switches may detect this as an attack, such as a ping Denial of Service (DoS) attack.

 Our Ping Sweep occurs at the rate of roughly one per millisecond, namely pausing for 50ms after each 50 are fired.
 Staring with MW v10 SP3, this delay will be made tunable, to account for more stringent DoS detection prevention systems.